mbt-administrator/DemoSDK.Android/README.md

 ```
 ###### GET THE CONNECTED HEADSET INFO
-To get the current battery level of the connected headset, you need to call the following method:
+To get the connected headset information, you need to call the following method:

 ```
 sdkClient.requestCurrentConnectedDevice(simpleRequestCallback)